shivshankardayal/full-website/books/dsa/source/ls.rst

   struct S* head;

+The presence of `next` which is a pointer of C causes some meory to be wasted in linear order equal to number of nodes in linked list.
 Note that real implementations will have some data members as well.
 Some common operation on a linked list are insertion at beginning, in between somewhere and at the end.
 We also can have an operation for counting number of nodes.